-It’s a good idea to notify Medicare or Social Security before you move.
+Notifying Medicare or Social Security before you move is a good idea.
 Then, you can have coverage ready when you arrive at your new address.

 Do I need to notify Medicare if I move?

-Medicare beneficiaries with Part A and Part B need to notify Medicare and the Social Security Administration before moving.
-Updating your mailing address and other information is vital, so you don’t miss out on important notices or benefits.
+Medicare beneficiaries with Part A and Part B must notify Medicare and the Social Security Administration before moving.
+Updating your mailing address and other information is vital so you don’t miss out on important notices or benefits.

 You can update your Medicare details online, including your address, phone number, and more.
 You’ll update your address on the Social Security website.

-Once you log in to the site, you’ll be able to update your information immediately.
+You can update your information immediately once you log in to the site.
 Beneficiaries that don’t have an account can create an account with a valid email address.